 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

-Two factors greatly increase the risk of oral and oropharyngeal cancer:
+Two factors that greatly increase the risk of oral and oropharyngeal cancer are:

 Other factors that can raise a person’s risk of oral and oropharyngeal cancer include:

-To reduce your risk of HPV infection, limit the number of sexual partners, because having many partners increases the risk of HPV infection.
+To reduce your risk of HPV infection, limit your number of sexual partners because having many partners increases the risk of HPV infection.
 Using a condom cannot fully protect you from HPV during sex.
-Learn more about HPV and cancer.

 Gender.
 Men are more likely to develop oral and oropharyngeal cancer than women.

 Fair skin.
 Fair skin is linked to a higher risk of lip cancer.